 We are the largest Brazilian electricity generation company.
-We produced about 100 million MWh accumulated until 2Q2021, enough to supply more than 1/3 of the country's electricity consumption.
+We produced about 140 million MWh accumulated until 3Q2022, enough to supply more than 1/3 of the country's electricity consumption.

-Our installed capacity reached 50,515 MW in 2021, which represents 28% of the total installed in Brazil.
+Our installed capacity reached 42,559 MW in 3Q2022, which represents 23% of the total installed in Brazil.
 Of our total installed capacity, around 97% comes from clean sources, with low emission of greenhouse gases.

-Among our 36 hydroelectric plants, 10 thermoelectric plants powered by natural gas, oil and coal, two thermonuclear plants, 20 wind plants and one solar plant, owned or in partnership, distributed throughout the national territory, are some of the largest projects in Brazil and in the world, in addition to structuring and pioneering projects in the country.
+Among our 35 hydroelectric plants, 9 thermoelectric plants powered by natural gas, oil and coal, 20 wind plants and one solar plant, in addition to participation in other generation assets of the National Interconnected System (SIN), distributed throughout the national territory, are some of the largest projects in Brazil and in the world, in addition to structuring and pioneering projects in the country.

-The data presented consider corporate ventures, stakes in SPEs, shared ownership and Itaipu Binacional.
+The data presented consider corporate ventures, participation in SPEs and shared ownership.